iflowfor8hours/arcadian-adventure/content/post/2015/2015-08-27-keyboard-snobbery.markdown

 +++
 layout = "single"
-title = "Keyboard snobbery for the uninitiated Part 1" date = "2015-08-27"
+title = "Keyboards and how they work Part 1" date = "2015-08-27"

 +++